Is the Eurail Pass the Best way to Travel Around Europe

 There are some trains that require you to book a reservation.
 So for these trains you will also need to do this in advance.
 There aren’t many trains that require a reservation.
-For me I just found the trains in France required a reservation – be warned it costs to make a reservation and so this can work out to be a surprised added expense.
+For me I just found the trains in France require a reservation – be warned it costs to make a reservation and so this can work out to be a surprised added expense.
 Click here to see what trains require a reservation.
-If you need to make a reservation book it directly through the trains website or at the station, third party booking services are even more expensive.
-Also note that you just need to book a seat and not a ticket, as your Eurail Pass is your ticket.
+If you need to make a reservation book it directly through the trains website or at the station – you can book just a seat and not a ticket, as your Eurail Pass is your ticket.

 Is a Eurail Pass Worth it?

-Before we get into this question, I should let you know these few points that are particularly worth knowing for families:
+Before we get into this question, I should let you know these few points that a worth knowing for families: